jenstornell/kirby-fragment-field/README.md

 *Version 1.0.0*

-Inject your logic to a custom field.
+Inject your logic into a custom field.

 **[- Installation instructions - ](docs/install.md)**